atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 		- https://docs.getgrist.com/apiconsole
 		- https://pygrister.readthedocs.io/en/stable/intro.html
 - tasks for further development:
-	- add automation to backup the main doc to a separate version with stripped secrets (to enable copying)
 	- transform and prettify presentation
 		- come up with a logo for social media
 		- possible ideas for the db: